Why is this medication prescribed?

 Your doctor will probably start you on an average dose of fenofibrate and may increase or decrease your dose depending on the results of laboratory tests that you will take to measure the amount of fatty substances in your blood.
 Your doctor may tell you to stop taking fenofibrate if your test results do not show improvement after 2 months.

-If you are taking Trilipix tablets, swallow the tablets whole; do not split, chew, or crush them.
+Swallow the delayed-release tablets whole; do not split, chew, or crush them.

 If you are taking Triglide tablets, do not use any tablets that are chipped or broken.